Richard Gadd: Personal life

-Gadd is bisexual.
-He has struggled with alcohol and substance abuse, telling The Guardian in 2015 "I'm healthy and sober now.
+He has struggled with alcohol and substance abuse, telling The Guardian in 2015, "I'm healthy and sober now.
 I still get real bad downers.
 But I feel better than I was."
-Gadd is an avid football fan, supporting Dundee United and following the Scotland football team.
-Gadd was spotted at a match at Euro 2024 and WWE Raw debut on Netflix.
-In June 2025, Gadd played for the Rest of the World team in the Soccer Aid for Unicef game, and were victorious defeating England XI 5 - 4.
-He currently lives in London.
+Gadd is an avid football fan, supporting Dundee United and the Scotland national team.
+He was spotted at a Euro 2024 match and at the WWE Raw debut on Netflix.
+In June 2025, Gadd played for the Rest of the World team in the Soccer Aid for UNICEF UK game, which was victorious in defeating England XI 5–4.
+As of 2015 he lived in London.